compgeolab/manual/resources.md

   to teaching how to use open-source tools for geosciences.
 - [Writing a thesis with LaTeX](https://tug.org/pracjourn/2008-1/mori/mori.pdf)
   by Lapo F. Mori
+- [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/): a comprehensive guide to learn how to write meaningful git commie messages.
+Read it sooner than later!

 ## Software tools